THE ANALOG CHRONICLES

 All the cameras underwent a very thorough renovation to ensure they could match their original specifications, sometimes nearly a century after their creation.
 Hadrien, the camera expert from Pelloche-Moi, took on the complex task of carrying out a complete restoration process that sometimes included a deep rebuild of these delicate mechanisms.

-An Innovative Approach to Analog
+An Innovative Exhibition

 The exhibition invites visitors to explore each photographer’s work alongside the specific camera they used, creating a dual experience that celebrates analog photography as a vibrant, contemporary medium, fully grounded in the present and far from a vintage approach.